LTNMinh/airflow-sftp/README.md

 ### 3. Breakdown file when large.
 TODO: Code

-This is an attempt to solving large file problem
+This is an attempt to solve large file problem
 - The large file will be divided into small one and processed like two difference files in pipeline.
 - E.g: file_1.txt = 1G.
 We will divide into 100MB chunks:
 file_1_.txt.divided.000001, ... , file_1_.txt.divided.000010